azmolmiah/salafi-directory/readme.md

 ### Lectures

-- List all lectures for a marakaz
+- List all lectures
-- List all lectures in general
+- List all lectures for centre
   - Pagination, filtering, times, timezones etc
 - Get single lecture
 - Create new lecture
   - Authenticated users only
   - Must have the role "publisher" or "admin"
-  - Only the owner or an admin can create lectures for a markaz
+  - Only the owner or an admin can create lectures
 - Update lectures
   - Publisher or admin
 - Delete lecture